-We perform a systematic study of the transfer method in the in-dataset transfer setting on iNaturalist 2021 \cite{inaturalist_2021}.
-This dataset is well suited for our analysis because of its manually defined label hierarchy, which is based on the biological traits of the creatures in the images.
-Additionally, the large sample size of this dataset reduces the likelihood of sample-starved pretraining on reasonably fine-grained hierarchy level.
+We conduct a systematic study of the transfer method \textit{within} the label hierarchies of iNaturalist 2021 \cite{inaturalist_2021}.
+This dataset is well-suited for our analysis because it has a manually defined label hierarchy that is based on the biological traits of the creatures in the images.
+Additionally, the large sample size of this dataset reduces the likelihood of sample-starved pretraining on reasonably fine-grained hierarchy levels.

 Our experiments on this dataset demonstrate the importance of a meaningful label hierarchy, label function alignment and appropriate choice of pretraining label granularity.